 The truth is, EVERYONE needs an Estate Plan!
 And since there are countless details to consider and just as many ways to design your estate plan to fit you and your family’s needs, I’m here to help.

 Perhaps you are a young family, or retirees new to the Sunshine State.
-Or maybe you’re like me and consider your four-legged fur babies your children (mine is Pete, more on him later), or you may be single and just trying to determine what to do with the estate you’ve worked hard to build.
+Or maybe you’re like me and consider your four-legged fur babies your children, or you may be single and just trying to determine what to do with the estate you’ve worked hard to build.
 You’ll have questions and I will either have answers – or will get them for you.

 So why should you choose to work with me?
 After all, many lawyer bios say pretty much the same thing, right?
 Well…